 Fix Fixes the object in the workspace, but leaves the edit window open.
 Edit history is also preserved.
-If the data has changed and the confirm fix parameter is set, you will be prompted to confirm.
+If the data has changed and the confirm_fix parameter is set, you will be prompted to confirm.
 Edit Opens an Edit window on the name under the mouse pointer.

-Print Prints the current contents of the edit window.
+Change type or name Displays the change type/name dialog box (see below).
+Initialize shared fields on exit Print Prints the current contents of the edit window.
 Print Setup Displays the Print Configuration dialog box.
 Exit Fixes the object in the workspace and closes the edit window.
-If the data has changed and the confirm\exit parameter is set, you will be prompted to confirm.
+If the data has changed and the confirm_exit parameter is set, you will be prompted to confirm.
 Abort Closes the edit window, but does not fix the object in the workspace.

-If the data has changed and the confirm\abort parameter is set, you will be prompted to confirm.
+If the data has changed and the confirm_abort parameter is set, you will be prompted to confirm.
 Properties Displays the Object Properties dialog box for the current object.

+Change Type or Name

+This dialog box allows you to change the name of an object from the editor, or alter its type.

+Initialize shared fields on exit

+When you fix a Class, the Editor will optionally initialise the shared Fields defined in your Class script.
+This is typically appropriate when you first define a Class, but may be undesirable when you subsequently edit the Class during debugging.
+This option allows you to control this behaviour.

+Suppose that you have a class that manages a list of items in a shared field, so somewhere in the script would appear a line such as:-

+'''

+:Field shared public List {gets} {zilde}

+'''

+You run your application for a bit, and List, which was initially empty, gets updated as new instances of the Class are created.
+You then edit the class to add a new function, or fix a bug.
+When you exit the editor you DO NOT want List reset back to the empty vector.

+This option is by default checked for edit windows, and un-checked for trace windows.